High-Dimensional Topological Insulators with Quaternionic Analytic Landau Levels

 The current research of 3D TIs has been focusing on the Bloch-wave band structures.
-Nevertheless, LLs possess the advantages of the elegant analytic properties and flat spectra, both of which have played essential roles in the study of 2D integer and fractional QH effects \cite{laughlin1983,Haldane1983,girvin1984, haldane1985,girvin1987,zhang1989,moore1991,wen1992,sondhi1993}.
+Nevertheless, Landau levels (LLs) possess the advantages of the elegant analytic properties and flat spectra, both of which have played essential roles in the study of 2D integer and fractional QH effects \cite{laughlin1983,Haldane1983,halperin1984,girvin1984,arovas1984, haldane1985,girvin1987,jain1989,jain2007, zhang1989,moore1991,wen1992,sondhi1993, murthy2003,DasSarma2005,DasSarma2008}.
 As pioneered by Zhang and Hu \cite{zhang2001}, LLs and QH effects have been generalized to various high dimensional manifolds \cite{zhang2001,bernevig2002,elvang2003,fabinger2002,bernevig2003,hasebe2010}.
-However, to our knowledge, TR invariant LLs have not been studied in 3D flat space before.
+However, to our knowledge, TR invariant isotropic LLs have not been studied in 3D flat space before.
 It would be interesting to develop the LL counterpart of 3D TIs in the continuum independent of the band inversion mechanism.
 The analytic properties of 3D LL wavefunctions and the flatness of their spectra provide an opportunity for further investigation on non-trivial interaction effects in 3D topological states.

-In this article, we propose flat LLs in 3D space in which spin-$\frac{1}{2}$ fermions are coupled to an isotropic $SU(2)$ Aharonov-Casher potential.
+In this Letter, we construct 3D isotropic flat LLs in which spin-$\frac{1}{2}$ fermions are coupled to an $SU(2)$ Aharonov-Casher potential.
 When odd number LLs are fully filled, the system is a 3D $\mathbb{Z}_2$ TI with TR symmetry.
 Each LL state has the same helicity structure, {\it i.e.}, the relative orientation between orbital angular momentum and spin.
 Just like that the 2D lowest LL (LLL) wavefunctions in the symmetric gauge are complex analytic functions, the 3D LLL ones are mapped into quaternionic analytic functions.
 Different from the 2D case, there is no magnetic translational symmetry for the 3D LL Hamiltonian due to the non-Abelian nature of the gauge field.
 Nevertheless, magnetic translations can be applied for the Gaussian pocket-like localized eigenstates in the LLL.
 The edge spectra exhibit gapless Dirac modes.
 Their stability against TR invariant perturbations indicates the $\mathbb{Z}_{2}$ nature.
 This scheme can be easily generalize to $N$ dimensions.
 Interaction effects and the Laughlin-like wavefunctions for the 4D case are constructed.
-Possible realizations of the 3D LL system are discussed.
+Realizations of the 3D LL system are discussed.